erikrose/parsimonious/README.rst

   On the other hand, parentheses for anonymous subexpressions could largely solve this problem--and in a more familiar way--if we implicitly omitted their nodes.
 (The exception would be subexpressions that you end up having to repeat several times in the grammar.)
+On the third hand, I don't really care to clutter grammar definitions up like this.
+It makes them less readable and conflates recognition with tree processing.
+I'll most likely just focus on making ``NodeVisitor`` subclasses as easy as possible to write.
 * Pijnu has a raft of tree manipulators.
 I don't think I want all of them, but a judicious subset might be nice.
 Don't get into mixing formatting with tree manipulation.